fsnotify/website/CONTRIBUTING.md

 ### Deployment

-CircleCI automatically deploys the website when changes are merged to master.
+GitHub Actions automatically deploys the website when changes are merged to main.
 It takes a minute.